 A Simple Guide To Hiring For Your Shopify Brand

-This way, when you’re hiring someone, you’ll know beforehand what you need to get done, which will save time and headaches in the future.
+This way, when hiring someone, you'll know beforehand what you need to do, saving time and headaches in the future.

 Draw up a list of necessary skills.
-If you’re looking to hire someone who will focus on the blog, then it’s important to include writing skills in this list.
-You should also include any software they need to be proficient in.
+If you're looking to hire someone to focus on the blog, it's essential to include writing skills in this list.
+It would be best if you also had any software they need to be proficient in.

-Keep in mind that even if your business doesn’t require high-level experience in certain things, you still want to require it.
-There’s nothing worse than hiring someone who can barely perform the basic tasks, so be explicit.
+Remember that even if your business doesn't require high-level experience in certain things, you still want to need it.
+There's nothing worse than hiring someone who can barely perform the basic tasks, so please be aware.

 There are plenty of online software options to use when you’re hiring.

-If you need a salesperson, for instance, then it might be a good idea to use an applicant tracking system to sort through resumes and track the progress of applicants.
-This will eliminate some of the time spent sorting through incorrect or irrelevant resumes.
+Using an applicant tracking system to sort through resumes and track applicants' progress is a good idea if you need a salesperson.
+This will eliminate some time spent sorting through incorrect or irrelevant resumes.

-These systems also give you a way to sort candidates by skill or experience, so if someone doesn’t meet the minimum threshold in an area, they can be rejected without much human interaction.
+These systems also allow you to sort candidates by skill or experience, so they can be rejected without much human interaction if someone doesn’t meet the minimum threshold in an area.
 It makes the entire process quick and painless for all parties.

 Outline your benefits, salary, and company culture.
 For instance, you might have an employee benefits program.
 Or you might want to establish a culture that is casual and progressive.
-This way, your employees will know what they’re getting into when you hire them.
-It would help if you also mentioned any bonuses or perks that are involved with employment at your company.
+This way, your employees will know what they're getting into when you hire them.
+It would help to mention any bonuses or perks for employment at your company.

-Benefits are one of the key areas you should sort through during the hiring process.
-You’ll want to compare other offers, always being mindful of what other companies are offering, so you don’t fall behind.
-Benefits are important because employees are more likely to stay with a company if they feel valued, so spend as much time as you can to make sure your benefits are worthwhile for each candidate.
+Benefits are key areas you should sort through during the hiring process.
+You'll want to compare other offers, always being mindful of what other companies offer so you stay caught up.
+Benefits are significant because employees are more likely to stay with a company if they feel valued, so spend as much time as possible to ensure your benefits are worthwhile for each candidate.

 Before you make an offer, ask the candidate if they have any follow-up questions.
-You should also ask other people if they have any insight to offer; after all, your employees and other influential workers will know the culture of your company better than anyone else.
+You should also ask other people if they have any insight; after all, your employees and other influential workers will know your company's culture better than anyone else.

 This will give them a chance to voice anything that might be on their mind about your business or the job itself.